garyfleming/lets-begin/lets-begin.md

 No. (Maybe?)

 ^ Well, maybe something.
-Effective Agile is about arming yourself with tools and recipes, and trying them against problems.
+Effective agility is about arming yourself with tools and recipes, and trying them against problems.
 Then being honest about yourself with their shortfalls, imagining/learning new tools, and trying those.
 These tools and recipes won't work for you in every situation.
 Have to find the right fit.
 ^ There are processes out there for Discovery that do some of this in some contexts and work to some extent

 ---